Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 **Niche Wallet** : A combination of several _Reference Wallets_ into a single product with its own look and feel and possibly extra functionality.

-**Branded Wallet** : A _niche wallet_ turned into a new product owned by a different End User by a process similar to building a Worldpress site but locally on the End Users device.
+**Branded Wallet** : A _niche wallet_ turned into a new product owned by a different End User.
+Achieved by a process similar to building a Worldpress site but locally on the End Users device.
 Usually involves re-using a set of the business logic of the _niche wallet_ it derives from and a new look and feel (different skin and navigation structure).

 **External Wallet** : A third party APP running on the same device that uses Fermat as a backend for different reasons.
 For example to benefit from its infraestructure to interface crypto networks, transporting data through its p2p network, or storing data on the End Users _Private Device Network_.

 Several tools were designed with the purpose to enable the development of new wallets, an their distribution.

 **Wallet Factory** : Is a built-in functionality that enables the development of reference and niche wallets.

+**Wallet Editor** : Enables the creation by non-developers of _Branded Wallets_ based on any of the _Niche Wallets_ available.

 **Wallet Store** : Is a distributed application which manages a shared wallet catallog and enables the End User to download from peers the different wallets available for the Framework.